microsoft/v8-jsi/README.md

 Run `./localbuild.ps1` in a PowerShell terminal; by default, this will only build the win32 x64 release version of the binary.
 Edit the file to specify other platforms, architectures or flavors.

 #### Android
 From the `android` directory, run `./build.sh` in a bash terminal.
 This builds the x64, x86, arm and arm64 debug and release version of the binary for Android.

-Currently, these builds use V8 7.0.276.32 and Android NDK version r21b.
+Currently, the Android version builds on V8 7.0.276.32 and the JSI headers from React Native 0.64.2, while the Windows build uses V8 9.5 and the JSI headers from React Native 0.65.5.
+Because of this, the Android build currently uses a different V8Runtime ([V8Runtime.h](android/V8Runtime.h)) than Windows ([V8JsiRuntime.h](src/public/V8JsiRuntime.h)).
+Future Android releases will aim to sync the Android dependencies with Windows.

 ### Out-of-sync issues
 Until the JSI headers find a more suitable home, they're currently duplicated between the various repos.
 Code in jsi\jsi should be synchronized with the matching version of JSI from react-native (from https://github.com/facebook/hermes/tree/master/API/jsi/jsi).